iorchard/burrito_docs/source/install/install_powerflex.rst

 Open your browser and go to https://pfmp.cluster.local/.
-It will give you a warning about security issue since the TLS certificate is self-signed certificate.
+It will give you a warning about security issue since the TLS certificate is a self-signed certificate.
 Go ahead and accept the risk.
 Then you will see the PFMP login page.

 The ID is `admin` and the default password is `Admin123!`.